 Next: Fast food is unhealthy enough without this illegal activity.

-In 2010, a Florida woman discovered a blue pill in her Burger King chicken sandwich after she nearly swallowed it.
-The local fire station confirmed that it was indeed hydrocodone, a prescription painkiller.
-Shortly after, another diner spotted a blue pill inside his fish sandwich made at the same Burger King location.
+What happened: In 2010, a woman found a blue pill in her Burger King chicken sandwich after she nearly swallowed it.
+The local fire station confirmed it was hydrocodone, a prescription painkiller.
+Shortly after, another diner spotted a blue pill inside his fish sandwich at the same BK location.

 The culprit?
-A new employee, 20-year-old Woody Bernard Duclose, who received five years in state prison for the two deeds.
-He pleaded guilty on “two charges of poisoning food with intent to kill or injure someone,” according to The Florida Times-Union.
+A new employee, Woody Bernard Duclose, pleaded guilty on “two charges of poisoning food with intent to kill or injure someone,” according to The Florida Times-Union.
+The 20-year-old received five years in state prison.
 Evidently Burger King had hired him one week prior.

 Next: Maybe it’s a good thing the ice cream machine is always down.